-Fish that are non native species are simply fish who are not in their native range, such as exotic fish that have been released from an aquarium or even a species from a nearby state that is starting to take over.
+Fish that are non-native species are simply fish that are not in their native range, such as exotic fish that have been released from an aquarium or even a species from a nearby state that is starting to take over.

-Sometimes, the fish are put there on purpose to attack other invaders but end up making the problem much worse.
+Sometimes, the fish are put there on purpose to attack other invaders but make the problem much worse.

 Table of Contents

 Just because a fish is non-native doesn’t mean they are invasive.
 For example, the Asian Grass Carp were brought in and placed in lakes and ponds around Florida to fight invasive plant life.
 The Peacock Bass from Brazil was introduced in the 1980s and today is one of the state’s most popular game fish.